Who’s Excited for the Super Bowl?

 No surprises here, your New England and the New York City friends are excited for this one.
 Like really excited.
 Avoid them.

 Quadrant II: Bad Losers (low interest, high turnout)

 Packers fans are bitter, and they want to talk about it.
 Ravens fans got even closer to the Bowl, but with none of the expectations or likeability .
 Utah might seem like the odd one out, but it’s definitely in Broncos country , and it’s tied for 3rd-highest church attendance in the US.
 Did Tewbow-mania turn Utah into the true core of this playoff-embarrassed team?

 Quadrant III: What Kind of Bowl? (low interest, low turnout)

 Wyoming may not care about this Superbowl, but at least they dominate the World Forage Analysis Superbowl .

 Quadrant IV: The Enigmas (high interest, low turnout)

 This quadrant is pure speculation.
-Has Mississippi, caught in the crossfire of two NCAA powerhouses turned away from college football altogether?
+Has Mississippi, caught in the crossfire of turned away from college football altogether?
 Has Florida’s burgeoning Hispanic population thrown their weight behind a Super Bowl starring Victor Cruz and Aaron Hernandez?
 Can I slyly downplay my own homestate’s poor turnout?

 The real story of this graph is the clump of 36 states right in the middle, 17 of which were in Quadrant III.
 The indifference of these states is the strongest indication that this Super Bowl might really be a Northeastern affair, the sort of small-time regional rivalry that over 100 million people are probably going to watch anyways.